tlswg/tls13-spec/draft-ietf-tls-tls13.md

 an active attacker to modify the randoms without detection as long as ephemeral ciphers are used.
 It does not provide downgrade protection when static RSA is used.

+Client receiving a ServerHello message with a version higher than the one in ClientHello.max_supported_version MUST send a fatal "protocol_version" alert and abort connection.

 If a client receives a ServerHello that does not include "key_share" nor "pre_shared_key" extension it MUST send a fatal "missing_extension" alert.